exoplatform/exo-documentation/docs/PersonalApplications.rst

 When you click on an application icon it will open in the same tab if it is an eXo Platform, otherwise, it will open in a new tab.

-In addition to your favorite application displayed in the drawer, you can also navigate through the whole applications list you are allowed to view.
+In addition to your favorite applications displayed in the drawer, you can also navigate through the whole applications list you are allowed to view.

 You just need to click on |AC_image4| button in the drawer to access the Application Center.